In Exercises 5–20, assume that the two samples are independent si... | Channels for Pearson+

 In Exercises 5–20, assume that the two samples are independent simple random samples selected from normally distributed populations, and do not assume that the population standard deviations are equal.
 (Note: Answers in Appendix D include technology answers based on Formula 9-1 along with “Table” answers based on Table A-3 with df equal to the smaller of n1-1 and n2-1)

-Better Tips by Giving Candy An experiment was conducted to determine whether giving candy to dining parties resulted in greater tips.
-The mean tip percentages and standard deviations are given below along with the sample sizes (based on data from “Sweetening the Till: The Use of Candy to Increase Restaurant Tipping,” by Strohmetz et al., Journal of Applied Social Psychology, Vol. 32, No. 2).
+Queues Listed on the next page are waiting times (seconds) of observed cars at a Delaware inspection station.
+The data from two waiting lines are real observations, and the data from the single waiting line are modeled from those real observations.
+These data are from Data Set 30 “Queues” in Appendix B. The data were collected by the author.

 a.
-Use a 0.05 significance level to test the claim that giving candy does result in greater tips.
+Use a 0.01 significance level to test the claim that cars in two queues have a mean waiting time equal to that of cars in a single queue.

 Verified step by step guidance